syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 {:#methods:clear}

-To clear the text in maskedit textbox control.
+To clear the text in mask edit textbox control.

 #### Example